MicrosoftDocs/azure-devops-docs/docs/load-test/getting-started-with-performance-testing.md

 ---

 <a name="cloudloadtest"></a>
-# Load test your app in the cloud using Visual Studio
+# Load test your app in the cloud using Visual Studio and VSTS

 [!INCLUDE [version-header-vs-ts](_shared/version-header-vs-ts.md)]

 Check your app or web site's performance before you launch it or deploy updates to production.
 Find problems before your customers do.
-Start running [cloud-based load tests](https://www.visualstudio.com/features/vso-cloud-load-testing-vs) in almost no time with Visual Studio and Team Services (VSTS).
+Start running [cloud-based load tests](https://www.visualstudio.com/features/vso-cloud-load-testing-vs) in almost no time with Visual Studio and Visual Studio Team Services (VSTS).

 > This example shows how to execute a load test using Visual Studio.
 You can also run cloud-based load tests directly using your